US stocks step back from all-time highs in choppy trading

-U.S. stock indexes were mixed in afternoon trading Tuesday, hovering near their all-time highs and within striking distance of matching Wall Street's longest winning streak of the year.
+Wall Street capped a choppy day of trading Tuesday with stock indexes closing mostly lower after coming within striking distance of matching the market's longest winning streak of the year.

-Investors continue to closely watch the bond market, with even minute changes in bond yields causing stocks to fluctuate.
-They are also working through economic data that showed Americans cut back on spending last month.
+The S&P 500 fell 0.2% after wobbling between small gains and losses most of the day.
+The modest pullback snapped the benchmark index's five-day winning streak.
+A sixth-day of gains would have matched the S&P 500's longest winning streak so far this year, though the index remains near its all-time high.

-The S&P 500 was up 0.1% as of 3:37 p.m.
-Eastern time after wobbling between small gains and losses most of the day.
-The benchmark index is coming off a five-day winning streak.
-A sixth-day of gains for the index would match its longest winning streak so far this year.
+Losses by banks, industrial stocks and companies that rely on consumer spending, including cruise line operators, pulled the market lower, outweighing gains by Big Tech and communication services stocks.
+Energy stocks, the S&P 500's biggest gainers so far this year, took the brunt of the losses as crude oil prices fell.

-The Dow Jones Industrial Average was down 84 points, or 0.3%, to 32,869, pulled lower by industrial companies and banks as bond yields and oil prices fell.
-The technology-heavy Nasdaq Composite rose 0.3%.
+Stocks' uneven finish came as investors continue to closely watch the bond market, with even minute changes in bond yields causing stocks to fluctuate.
+Bond yields also wavered Tuesday.
+The 10-year Treasury yield, which influences interest rates on mortgages and other consumer loans, inched up to 1.62%.

-The big technology names that rose sharply in 2020 were once again on the rise.
-Apple was up 1.5%, Google's parent company was up 1.7% and Facebook rose 2.6%.
-Tech stocks have moved in tandem with the bond market, so as bond yields ticked lower on Tuesday, it moved technology stocks in the opposite direction.
+The big technology names that rose sharply in 2020 were among the gainers Tuesday.
+Apple rose 1.6%, Google’s parent company added 1.4% and Facebook rose 2%.
+Tech stocks have moved in tandem with the bond market, so as some bond yields ticked lower on Tuesday, it moved technology stocks in the opposite direction.

 Meanwhile severe winter weather pushed industrial production down a sharp 2.2% in February, reflecting a big decline in factory output.